Billikens in the Pros

 Dipsy Selolwane – A 2001 All-American and Hermann Trophy finalist, Selolwane played in Denmark’s first division before signing with Chicago late in the 2002 season.
 He was traded to Real Salt Lake prior to the 2005 season.
 He is a standout on Botswana’s National Team.
 Selolwane signed with Ajax Cape Town in 2008 of the South African Premier Soccer League.

 After appearing in 61 matches for Ajax Cape Town, Selolwane moved to league champion Supersport United from 2010-12.
-As of 2013, he is a member of University of Pretoria Football Club in South Africa.
+As of 2013, he was a member of University of Pretoria Football Club in South Africa.

 Mike Sorber – Sorber played a starring role in the United States’ surprise showing in the ’94 World Cup hosted by the United States.
 Sorber gained extensive professional experience while playing internationally in Mexico.
 It benefitted him throughout his MLS tenure with Kansas City, the MetroStars and Chicago.